-4 All Incoming and Outgoing fields are not applicable (N/A) for RFC 1490.
+3 All Incoming and Outgoing fields are not applicable (N/A) for RFC 1490, CMN 1490 and CMN 1483.

-Field Description Options 0 0 ly sword Enter the password for your Prestige when it calls this remote node.
-Outgoing: Aut hen This field sets the authentication protocol used for outgoing calls.
-Options for this field are: CHAP/PAP - Your Prestige will accept either CHAP or PAP when requested by this remote node.
-CHAP/PAP CHAP - accept CHAP only.
-CHAP PAP - accept PAP only.
-PAP None - no authentication protocol is used for outgoing calls.
-None Route This field determines the protocols that your Prestige will route.
-IP, IPX, IP+IPX, None Bridge Bridging is used for protocols that the Prestige does not support, e.g., SNA, or not turned on in the previous Route field.
-When bridging is enabled, your Prestige will forward any packet that it does not route to this remote node; otherwise, the packets are discarded.
-Press [SPACE BAR] to toggle Yes/No Edit PPP Options To edit the PPP options for this remote node, move the cursor to this field, use the [SPACE BAR] to select Yes and press [ENTER].
-This will bring you to Menu 11.2 - Remote Node PPP Options .
-For more information on configuring PPP options, see section 5.1.3 Editing PPP Options.
+Field Description Options otherwise, the packets are discarded Edit PPP Options To edit the PPP options for this remote node, move the cursor to this field, use the [SPACE BAR] to select Yes and press [ENTER].
+This will bring you to Menu 11.2 - Remote Node PPP Options.
+For more information on configuring PPP options, see section 5.2.2 Editing PPP Options.
 Press [SPACE BAR] to toggle to Yes and then press [ENTER] Rem IP Addr Enter the IP address of the remote gateway here.
 If you don't know this IP, then enter 0.0.0.0.
 Edit IP/IPX/Bridge Press the [SPACE BAR] to toggle this field to Yes and then press [ENTER] to go to Menu 11.3 - Remote Node Network Layer Options menu.
 Yes or No Session Option: Edit Filter Sets Use the [SPACE BAR] to toggle this field to Yes and press [ENTER] to open Menu 11.5 to edit the filter sets.
 See the Remote Node Filter section for more details.
-Default= No

-Once you have completed filling in Menu 11.1 - Remote Node Profile, press [ENTER] at the message [Press ENTER to Confirm...] to save your configuration, or press [Esc] at any time to cancel.
+Default= No Once you have completed filling in Menu 11.1 - Remote Node Profile , press [ENTER] at the message [Press ENTER to Confirm] to save your configuration, or press [Esc] at any time to cancel

-5.1.2 Outgoing Authentication Protocol
+5.2.1 Outgoing Authentication Protocol